wp-plugins/squirrly-seo/readme.txt

 == Frequently Asked Questions ==
 = How does Squirrly Wordpress SEO Plugin work? = Please watch the following video http://www.youtube.com/watch?v=ymh8DBKrfhw

+= Can I use squirrly on mobile? =
+Yes, on IOS and ANDROID, works both through the browser and wordpress app

 = Can I use the images, tweets and articles given by the Inspiration Box?
 Are there any legal concerns? = Yes, you can use the tweets and the paragraphs in your articles.
 They contain a link to the source and are perfectly legal to use.
 Of course, for the